When Should I Close My Pool for the Winter?

 Remember these aspects of pool closing that many people overlook:

-- Clean the salt water generator
+- Clean the saltwater generator (if you have one)

 - Winterize the heater